*** It’s a lovely, crisp fall day for an e-wheel tour. See you there! ***

 We’ll meet at Washington Circle.
 The closest Metro is Foggy Bottom (Orange, Blue, Silver lines).
 I suggest taking Metro / taxi / ride-share services if you can.
 I also recommend using wmata.com for travel planning.
 Don’t forget to account for Metro, traffic, and parking delays.
 If you are driving, you will need to find street parking or a garage.
 For Sunday events, street parking is typically free in DC.
 I recommend using parkopedia.com for garage parking planning.

 Don’t own an e-wheel?
 You can rent one (e-scooter, e-bike) using your Uber or Lyft app (other apps include Skip, Lime, Bird, and Spin).
-Skip (Helbiz app) offers a Day Pass option for $9.99 plus tax (unlimited rides of up to 30 minutes) and Lime offers a Day Pass option for $16.99 plus tax (unlimited rides of up to 90 minutes).
+Lime offers a Day Pass option for $16.99 plus tax (unlimited rides of up to 90 minutes as of the date of this event announcement).
 Since the tours are free, the cost is significantly less than a comparable Segway tour (that uses older technology).
 Join us for some or all of the tour!
 If you plan to rent an e-wheel, some members have run out of charge in the past.
 Please try to find one with as full of a charge as possible.

 Please dress appropriately for the weather.
 For those with problems having their feet go numb or tired during long rides, I recommend wearing shoes with a stiff and flat sole.